A Minute With: Sam Heughan on being an 'Outlander' heartthrob

-LOS ANGELES (Reuters) - As one of the leading actors on Starz’s new time-travel romance series “Outlander,” Scottish actor Sam Heughan suddenly found both himself and kilt were under scrutiny.
+LOS ANGELES, Sept 10 (Reuters) - As one of the leading actors on Starz’s new time-travel romance series “Outlander,” Scottish actor Sam Heughan suddenly found both himself and kilt were under scrutiny.

 “I always find it quite strange when people want to know more about the actor than they do about the show,” Heughan said of his recent U.S. tour to promote the show.